Oct 17, 2024

 What did we learn from this article?

 There are two kinds of photographers today.
 Those who prepare their photo sessions, become masters of light, and value experience and knowledge.
 Others post on large forums and expect the sensor to do everything.
-It's good to follow real photographers and learn why they are successful.
+It's rewarding to follow real photographers and learn why they are successful.

 Olympus EM10 IV with 14-42mm f3.5 - 5.6 II lens.
 ISO200, f4.5, 1/180, -0.5EV.